 Personal loan rates for 3- and 5-year terms continue to fall

-Borrowers with good credit seeking personal loans during the past seven days prequalified for rates that were slightly lower for 3-year fixed rates and for 5-year fixed rates compared to the previous seven days’ fixed-rate loans.
+Borrowers with good credit seeking personal loans during the past seven days prequalified for rates that were lower for 3-year and for 5-year fixed rates compared to the previous seven days.

 Personal loans have become a popular way to consolidate and pay off credit card debt and other loans.
 They can also be used to cover unexpected expenses like medical bills, take care of a major purchase or fund home improvement projects.

 Rates for 3-year and 5-year fixed personal loans dipped over the past seven days.
-Three-year rates declined 0.26%, and 5-year rates dropped by 0.32%.
-They're significantly lower than they were at the same time last year.
+While rates for 3-year terms only fell a slight 0.34%, rates for 5-year terms saw a larger drop of 0.72%.
 Borrowers can take advantage of interest savings with a 3-year or 5-year personal loan right now.

 Whether a personal loan is right for you often depends on multiple factors, including what rate you can qualify for.
 Comparing multiple lenders and their rates could help ensure you get the best possible personal loan for your needs.